Iran nuclear deal: 2023

 An IAEA report on the Fordow Uranium Enrichment Plant found that two cascades of IR-6 centrifuges were configured in a way "substantially different" from what Iran had previously declared.
 Iran claimed the difference was due to a human error.
 On 31 January, the U.S. State Department authorized a sanctions waiver, which allowed Russia to develop the enrichment site, a move that some criticized because it allowed Iran to develop its nuclear program with Russian-state controlled firms.

 On 4 March, Grossi met with Raisi and other top Iranian officials.
-Earlier, IAEA had detected uranium particles enriched up to 83.7% at Fordo.
+Earlier, IAEA had detected uranium particles enriched up to 83.7% at Fordow.
 In the meantime, Iran gave assurances that it would reinstall monitoring equipment at sensitive locations.

 In early June, European powers resumed internal talks.
 Preliminary negotiations with France, Germany, the U.K., and Ali Bagheri Kani again took place in Oslo.
 A U.S. State Department official acknowledged that direct connections had been under way, the first since 2018.
 Both sides had released prisoners accused of espionage and terrorism.

 On 18 June, indirect talks between Iran and the U.S. began in Oman after the U.S. allowed the release of blocked Iraqi payments to Iran.
 On 4 July, Iran-Iraq Joint Chamber of Commerce chairman Yahya Ale Eshaq confirmed the release of $10 billion, to be used for unsanctioned goods.
 This allowed Iran to double its trade with Iraq.
 As a consequence, IAEA imposed no additional punitive measures on Iran, as European allies saw no benefit.
 Israel said it opposed "mini-agreements" with Iran, as well as the original agreement.